fxfactorial/ocaml-maxminddb/README.md

 .
 ```

-Here's an even shorter example:
+Here's an even shorter example that uses a convenience function that
+closes the `mmdb` handle for you.

 ```ocaml
 (* File named zip_of_ip.ml *)